agilebeaver-blog/database-change-management-liquibase/README.md

 ## Accessing the REST controller

-If you have ``curl`` installed on your machine you can access the REST controller by simly using the following expression:
+If you have ``curl`` installed on your machine you can access the REST controller by simply using the following expression:

     curl http://localhost:8088/agilebeaver/api/users/